ishnaxd/ibex_docker/README.md

-How to create a remote codespace for developing ibex?
+How to create a remote codespace for running ibex?
 ---
 - Fork this repository
 - Then, open forked repo in your github